ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 The Attestation Identity Key (AIK) and certificate MUST also be provisioned on the Attester according to {{Platform-DevID-TPM-2.0}}, {{PC-Client-BIOS-TPM-1.2}}, or {{Platform-ID-TPM-1.2}}.

-The Attester's TPM Keys MUST be associated with the DevID on the Verifier (see {{security-cons}} Security Considerations).
+The Attester's TPM Keys MUST be associated with the DevID on the Verifier (see {{Platform-DevID-TPM-2.0}} and {{security-cons}} Security Considerations, below).

 {: #RIM-policy}
 ### Appraisal Policy for Evidence

-The Verifier must obtain trustworthy Endorsements in the form of reference measurements (e.g., Known Good Values, encoded as CoSWID tags {{I-D.birkholz-yang-swid}}).
+The Verifier MUST obtain trustworthy Endorsements in the form of reference measurements (e.g., Known Good Values, encoded as CoSWID tags {{I-D.birkholz-yang-swid}}).
 These reference measurements will eventually be compared to signed PCR Evidence acquired from an Attester's TPM using Attestation Policies chosen by the administrator or owner of the device.

 This document does not specify the format or contents for the Appraisal Policy for Evidence, but Endorsements may be acquired in one of two ways: